Puritanic/React-Tabs/README.md

 # React Tabs

-Example of Tabs component built with using React Context API
+Example of Tabs component built with React Context API

 If using [yarn](https://yarnpkg.com) (recommended)